Stories of Activism

 Story by Irwin Rappaport & Peter Staley

-Photo (c.
-1991) from video footage taken by the late Robert Hilferty
+Photo from video footage (c.
+1991) taken by the late Robert Hilferty

 In his 30-year career as a U.S. Senator from North Carolina, Jesse Helms was known as “Senator No.” He vehemently opposed the end to racial segregation.
 He fought against other civil rights legislation including voting rights.
 He led a filibuster against making Martin Luther King, Jr.’s birthday a national holiday.
 He was against abortion and opposed the United Nations.